 1. Pick reels audios

-Whenever you go through reels, save the audios you enjoy.
+Whenever you go through your reels feed, save the audios you enjoy.
 Or, if you are a part of my Content Blueprint Bank membership, save the suggestions you enjoyed the most.
-Now is the time to go through your saved audios and pick the ones you want to film today.
+All you should (kind of) worry about is that they are below 5k posts.
+Smaller audio can help with reach, even though a trending audio isn’t the key to going viral on Instagram whatsoever.
+You should have a nice collection to start with, and now is the time to go through your saved audios and pick the ones you want to film today.

 2. Add audio links to your ideas bank